-UI/UX started as an upcoming specialisation in design, but it now holds a domain of its own.
-This industry has grown steadily after many organisations realised its value in its sector and started investing in it.
+UI/UX started as an upcoming specialization in design, but it now holds a domain of its own.
+This industry has grown steadily after many organizations realized its value in its sector and started investing in it.
 UI/UX has gathered a lot of interest in this ever-changing world.
-I have been reading a lot on Quora for the last six months, and folks often ask about UIUX course as in, “what is UI/UX design course?” or “What are some good online UX/UI design courses that offer certification?”
+I have been reading a lot on Quora for the last six months, and folks often ask about UIUX courses such as, “what is UI/UX design course?” or “What are some good online UX/UI design courses that offer certification?”

 So I started searching online, looking for the best UI/UX course out there.
 But before that, let me answer a correlated question – What is UI/UX?

 UI/UX stands for User Interface and User Experience.
 Back in the day after GUI became a known concept, it became easy for virtually anyone to use a computer with the help of drop-down menus and unique icons.
 As of now, any decent website would include visual design choices, making it easy for a user to complete a task.
 User Interface consists of these screens, various pages, buttons, and other visual elements required to help users interact with the system.
 User Interface includes the overall experience a user gains after interacting with the system.
 It is all about getting someone from point A to point B effortlessly.